onespacemedia/cms/docs/README.md

 ## Pages module

 The ``pages`` module is a standard CMS module which allows users to add pages to the website.
-However, it does not do anything by itself/ It requires you to add models which extend `ContentBase  <https://github.com/onespacemedia/cms/blob/dd759528a57ccd917b65a3395c098c5d7622e9cb/cms/apps/pages/models.py#L379>`_.
+However, it does not do anything by itself; It requires you to add models into your project which inherit from `ContentBase  <https://github.com/onespacemedia/cms/blob/dd759528a57ccd917b65a3395c098c5d7622e9cb/cms/apps/pages/models.py#L379>`_.

 ### How it works